A new centre strengthens sustainable chemistry research

 Chemistry is a research area with great potential to find solutions that allow us to create a more sustainable society.
 Interest in sustainable chemistry (or “green chemistry”, as the area is also called) has increased significantly over the last twenty years, and several important breakthroughs have occurred.
 Green chemistry has taught us that by creating a well thought-out design in advance, it is possible to manufacture new chemicals, products and technologies that are safe for humans and the environment.
 Green chemistry has also inspired innovative research and its principles have generally been adopted by the chemical industry.

-Stockholm University has long been home to green chemistry research groups.
-But sustainability and circular systems are also researched at other parts of the university, for example at the Stockholm Resilience Centre (SRC).
+do research within sustainable chemistry.
+Morover, sustainability and circular systems are also researched in other parts of the University, for example at the Stockholm Resilience Centre (SRC).

 Highlighting the university’s breadth

 Now the university is taking a broader approach to its research and education with ties to green chemistry.
 The Vice-Chancellor recently decided to establish Stockholm University’s Centre for Circular and Sustainable Systems (SUCCeSS).
 The idea is to highlight and demonstrate the breadth that exists within the university in this area, while simultaneously developing research and education.

 “Through this initiative, we are clarifying the link between sustainable chemistry and other research areas within circular systems, which is necessary in order to address the major societal challenge of transitioning to circularity so that we can meet climate goals,” says Berit Olofsson, Professor of Organic Chemistry and Dean of Chemistry at the university and Chair of the SUCCeSS Board of Directors.